The Showbox

-The Showbox (originally known as the Showbox Theater) is a music venue in Seattle, Washington.
+The Showbox (originally known as the Showbox Theater) is a music venue in Seattle, Washington, United States.
 It has been owned by AEG Live since 2007.

 History and usage

 Founded in 1939, the Showbox has hosted a diverse offering of music over the decades.
 From the Jazz Age to the Grunge Era, the ballroom has featured shows by Duke Ellington, Muddy Waters, and the Ramones — as well as local artists such as burlesque performer Gypsy Rose Lee, and grunge bands Soundgarden, Pearl Jam, Mudhoney, TAD and Screaming Trees.

-After many years of operating as the Improv Comedy Club, restaurateur Tony Riviera and Barry Bloch purchased the Improv with the intent of continuing operating the Venue as The Improv.
-Riviera and Bloch discovered old photos and historical information and articles about the Showbox and decided to recreate the venue to its original look and reopened New Year's Eve 1995 as The Showbox Comedy and Supper Club which they operated for several years before deciding to sell the Venue.
+After many years of operating as the Improv Comedy Club, restaurateur Tony Riviera and Barry Bloch purchased The Improv with the intent of continuing operating the venue as The Improv.
+Riviera and Bloch discovered old photos, historical information and articles about the Showbox and decided to recreate the venue as its original look and reopened New Year's Eve, 1995 as The Showbox Comedy and Supper Club which they operated for several years before deciding to sell the venue.
 Riviera went on to open numerous restaurants up and down the West Coast.

 In July 2018, Vancouver-based developer Onni Group announced plans to redevelop the property into a 42-floor apartment tower.
+Seattle musicians such as Pearl Jam, Duff McKagan, Alice in Chains, Death Cab for Cutie, and Macklemore voiced their support for preserving the Showbox.
+A petition on Change.org to name the Showbox an official City of Seattle landmark garnered over 110,000 signatures.

 Local preservation advocates, including Historic Seattle, Friends of Historic Belltown, and Vanishing Seattle, submitted a landmark nomination for review by the City of Seattle's Landmarks Preservation Board in June 2019.
-The board unanimously decided to grant the Showbox landmark designation on July 17, 2019, preventing the renowned theater from being demolished.
+The board unanimously decided to grant the Showbox landmark designation on July 17, 2019, preventing the theater from being demolished.

-Seattle musicians such as Pearl Jam, Duff McKagan, Alice in Chains, Death Cab for Cutie, andMacklemore voiced their support for preserving the Showbox.
-A petition on Change.org to name the Showbox an official City of Seattle landmark garnered over 110,000 signatures.
 The property owner filed a lawsuit against the city of Seattle.
 Claims of damages were dismissed by the court, but a trial was scheduled for August 2019 regarding other claims.